You have reached the website of Annette Werner. My research interests focus on human and animal vision,

-In an interspecies approach towards understanding the general principles of colour coding, we study colour and 3D object recognition in an invertebrate animal model, namely the honeybee Apis mellifera.
+In an interspecies approach towards understanding the general principles of colour coding, I also study colour and object recognition in the honeybee Apis mellifera,